SURVIVOR CRISIS FUND FAQ

 Can I apply on behalf of a minor/child who is a survivor?

 Yes.
 The “survivor/applicant” would be the minor.
+Advocates and caretakers may apply on behalf of a minor by providing the minor’s name and documentation at the time of the appointment with our application specialist.
+The adult MUST be present at the appointment as well as the Submittable account holder.
 The contact information, and the payee, must be an adult who has a responsibility to manage the minor’s funds.

 In your application, you will select if you want payment as an electronic (ACH) transfer to your bank account, or through a prepaid debit card.